I’m sat at my table, glass half full of Dartmoor Brewery, the day drawing to a close.

 As for many others, plants had been a pretty feature of my life as a millennial, resembling a token Ficus benjamina or succulent from IKEA, or the hipster cafe-ready rubber plant, Ficus elastica robusta.
 Plants themselves didn’t mean much other than as ornaments to make rooms less grey, with the main motivations to water them and to Google their ailments the avoidance of embarrassment or the loss of the already sunk money and time costs that those who hold student loans know well.

 I think that Lockdown changed this attitude.
 Working in a blue lit ICU in the days and nights or working from a dark home office on the days off, with only bursts of escape onto my bike or on runs, growing green fingers became a way to touch the bright outside more easily.
-It made me miss the time we could easily spend outside in nature.
+Lockdown made me miss the time we could easily spend outside in nature.

 We lived in a house with sterile green plastic grass layered on a shade-free deck, wholly unnaturally luminescent in the winter and rising to inhospitable temperatures in the summer sun.
 Plants, bedded into holes ripped into a compost bag, were an attempt at re-naturalising an environment of human convenience without upsetting the landlord too much.
 As with most things, I packed the compost bag excessively full.
 Three sunflowers, a row of assorted wildflowers, chives, basil and three courgette plants erupted from a surely augmented Lidl compost.
 If anything gets me hooked, it is the feeling of low-investment productivity.

 At the same time, Carlos gifted us a grape vine.
 Cut from his family’s vine in South London, the vine had originated from the oldest grape vine in the world, grown at Hampton Court.
 Suddenly, growing green things developed a sense of both near and far perspectives; the fertile growth of flowers and fruits in comparison to the age-old annual cycle of the vine’s green shoots hardening into stocky barked stems.
-In contrast to the ultimately disposability of a plastic compost bag, the vine was a miniature reminder of a larger whole somewhere else, its innate longevity helped by the investment of human hands.
+In contrast to the ultimate disposability of a plastic compost bag, the vine was a miniature reminder of a larger whole somewhere else, its innate longevity helped by the investment of human hands.
 Each winter the leaves fall off and the stems darken and appear to die.
 Around December time I am convinced that no life could possibly reappear, yet, buds swell and leaves emerge as the fresh stems sprint away from their woody bases in the springtime at a rate that asks you to check daily, or twice daily, their progress.

 I continued my gradual slip towards the South West and moved to Devon.
 I’ve literally heard a local say that it would be possible to ‘plant your thumb in the ground and it would grow’.
 I wouldn’t do that, but I know what he meant; Surrounded by the sea, rained on daily and without winter frosts, parts of Devon and Cornwall form a ‘Celtic-’, or ‘Atlantic temperate rainforest’ and green things grow at competition pace.
 Walking through water cut valleys of Dartmoor in Spring is akin to being transported to a (cool) jungle, soft mulchy humus-rich soil underfoot, surrounded by seas of bluebells, wild-garlic, stood over by lichen, fungi and moss covered branches of oak trees.
 Add water ways, waterfalls, prehistoric rocks and settlements, wildflower meadows and wild ruminants and there are no more reasons to go on boring concrete walks or runs in lieu of the sensory feast of outdoor adventuring.

 The job is unsociable and largely nocturnal.
 I used to joke that the 1700-0200 shifts are the ‘night-club’ shift, but they seem to make the majority of my working hours and so nightlife isn’t fun anymore.
 I’m a poor adjuster to circadian upset and I admire those who adjust more effortlessly, are less irritable than I am, and who choose to pursue a career involving long-term sleep disruption; I’ve spent my time on this job in a mist of daytime somnolence, alarming forgetfulness and dangerous grouchiness.
-Despite this, my mood and energies rebound and I usually resemble a bright and cheerful human in time for the next shift, in a weird allocation of resources to favour work and the people I’ll likely never meet again instead life in the real world with the people I live with.
+Despite this, my mood and energies rebound and I usually resemble a bright and cheerful human in time for the next shift, in a weird allocation of mental and emotional resources to favour work and the people I’ll likely never meet again instead of life in the real world with the real people I live with.

 Plants, unlike my hours, are regular.
 They sit in the same place, day after night, and are still there when I trudge home in the morning.
 They are slow-moving, providing a contrasting respite against some of the faster moving medical problems that enter the Department.
 Plants are pretty stoic, only needing water, sun and occasional fertiliser.
 Unlike patients, plants do not shout, swear, insult, nor have I ever met a racist plant.
 In fact, I would like my plants to say more, because they tend to go wrong without me knowing why.
 On the other hand, I often find that patients tend to say something is severely wrong when nothing is awry, and then they complain when I offer them water, sunlight and food in place of medical intervention.